Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 Now we move to the preparing and deploying the components of the oracle itself.
 This process consists of two components:

-- An off-chain service that will run inside the TEE and call on the oracle smart-contract at specified intervals (every 10 minutes).
+- An off-chain service that will run inside the TEE and call on the oracle smart-contract at specified intervals (default frequency is 5 minutes).

 - The oracle smart contract that will store the BTC/USD price data.
 It will also verify, by using the x509 smart contract from previous step, that the request comes from a trusted off-chain service.